 Lawrence developed the first master plan for the campus in 1914 and subsequent plans in 1923 and 1932.
-He aggressively expanded the campus south of 13th Avenue, integrating a combination of the Gothic guadrangular plan with the axial arrangement espoused by the Beaux-Arts style.
+He aggressively expanded the campus south of 13th Avenue, integrating a combination of the Gothic quadrangular plan with the axial arrangement espoused by the Beaux-Arts style.
 This combination of design principles has proved to be very effective for the campus, with quadrangles anchoring the plan and axes accommodating future growth.
-Landscape areas were defined by the orthogonal placement of buildings with impressive facades, producing a Old Campus Quadrangle and the siting of its surrounding buildings.
+Landscape areas were defined by the orthogonal placement of buildings with impressive facades, producing a rather formal arrangement that offered a contrast to the casual nature of the Old Campus Quadrangle and the siting of its surrounding buildings.